Ryuzii/ryuziii.js/README.md

   </p>
 </div>

-A high-performance, minimal, and advanced Discord API wrapper for JavaScript, designed for simplicity, low resource usage, and advanced features like sharding, voice, and slash commands.
-Built for both beginners and advanced bot developers who want full control and modern ergonomics.
+A high-performance, **developer-friendly** Discord API wrapper for JavaScript with built-in builders, convenient methods, and advanced features.
+No more `client.rest.request()` - just clean, simple code that actually makes sense!
+Perfect for music bots and large-scale applications.

 ---